idiotandrobot/blog/notes/_posts/2023-06-25-wpf-notifyicon.md

 ---
-title: "StackOverflow: How to create WPF System Tray Icon when no "Main" host window exists"
+title: "StackOverflow: How to create WPF System Tray Icon when no \"Main\" host window exists"
 link: https://stackoverflow.com/a/12677353/146360
 tags:
 - WPF